Avanade/DevOpsHOL/secure-devops-kit/README.md

 1. Once the Continuous setupd and modules download are completed successfully, the runbooks will automatically execute periodically (once a day) and scan the subscription and the specified resource groups for the application(s) for security issues.
 The outcomes of these scans will get stored in a storage account created by the installation (format : azsk<YYYYMMDDHHMMSS> e.g. azsk20170505181008) and follows a similar structure as followed by standalone SVT execution (CSV file, LOG file, etc.).

 ## Stretch goals
-1. Create an Azure pipeline with AzSK tasks to scan your Azure subscription and his resources.
+1. Add the AzSK tasks to your pipeline to scan your Azure subscription and his resources.